 I am a Ph.D. candidate in the Harvard Architecture, Circuits, and Compilers Group at Harvard University.
-My research interests include heterogeneous computer systems, hardware accelerators, and automatic parallelization of sequential code.
+My research interests include hardware acceleration, machine learning and deep neural networks, SoC design and integration, and hardware specialization in datacenter workloads.
 I am advised by Professors David Brooks and Gu-Yeon Wei.

 I play the piano and violin actively and am always looking for some chamber music partners who share my love for classical music.
 I love running, playing tennis, and hiking in my spare time.
 I am also an avid photographer, specializing in landscapes, astrophotography, and portraiture.